prabhathshanuka/AugmentedRealityHomeAssistant/README.md

+You can watch this project in action here : https://youtu.be/w_icYcQmUQk

 I have completed an exciting project using Unity, Python, and IOT called AugmentedRealityHomeAssistant.
 The primary language utilized in this project is Python, and I have found a way to communicate through sockets.
 I also incorporated AR technology with the Vuforia plugin to track an image target and position 3D objects.

 To create the animation, I used Blender.
 I created a character controller script in Unity and used its animator to implement the logic for the animations.